Physical Mobility on Liberty Island

 Entering the Monument

 Before presenting your boat tickets with either pedestal or crown reservations to the rangers, visitors must place certain restricted items inside rented lockers.
 Click here for a list of restricted items to consider leaving home or checking into a locker.
 Lockers require a 25 cent (1 U.S. Quarter) deposit to operate.
 Once items have been secured, visitors make their way to the secondary security building to proceed through airport-style security.

 Exiting the secondary screening doors, you will follow the walkway and to the left will see the large entrance of historic Fort Wood.
 Don't forget to admire the 25-foot high granite walls of the old fort before passing through into the monument.
 When you complete your visit inside, these will be the same doors you exit to return to the lockers (if needed to retrieve any locked or checked items).

-Welcome to the Pedestal lobby!
-Entering through the main doors, the lobby desk to the left.
-It is operated by National Park Service Rangers and Volunteers that can provide directional information and park brochures to enhance visitors experiences.
-An Acoustiguide audio tour can be acquired to the right of the lobby desk.
-Stairs on either side of the lobby (or an elevator to the left) lead up to 1P where you will find restrooms and the accessible route to the main elevator.
+After entering through the main doors, the lobby desk will be to the left.
+It is operated by National Park Service Rangers and Volunteers that can provide directional information and park brochures to enhance visitor experiences.
+Stairs on either side of the lobby (or an elevator to the left) lead up to 1P where you will find restrooms and an accessible route to the main elevator.